adlnet/xAPI-Spec/xAPI.md

 unregistered applications could choose the same consumer key.
 Each unregistered consumer SHOULD pick a unique consumer key.

-If a user connects directly (using HTTP Basic Auth) or is included as part of a 3-legged OAuth workflow, the LRS MUST include the user as an Agent in the authority, and MAY identify the user with any of the legal identifying properties.
+If a user connects directly (using HTTP Basic Authentication) or is included as part of a 3-legged OAuth workflow, the LRS MUST include the user as an Agent in the authority, and MAY identify the user with any of the legal identifying properties.